-Age is the biggest determining factor for how Social Security benefits would be altered, should a retiree return to work.
-Depending on where someone falls in regards to “full retirement age,” benefits may be withheld or adjusted.
+Age is the biggest determining factor for how Social Security benefits would be altered if you return to work.
+Depending on where you fall in regards to “full retirement age,” benefits may be withheld or adjusted.

 Full retirement age is 66 for people born between 1943 and 1954; those born from 1955 to 1959 have two months added for every birth year until the full retirement age reaches 67, which is the age for those born in 1960 or later, according to the Social Security Administration (SSA) website.
 (Here’s a chart of birth years and full retirement ages.)

-For those working during the year they reach full retirement age (but haven’t reached it yet), the deductions are slightly less.
-The SSA will deduct $1 for every $3 earned above an earnings limit of $56,520.
+For those working during the year they reach full retirement age (but haven’t reached it yet), the SSA will deduct $1 for every $3 earned above an earnings limit of $59,520.
 The administration adds that only earnings before the month of reaching full retirement age are counted toward the threshold.

 2. You might have to pay back any benefits you’ve received